Shadovaine/Python-Projects/README.md

-# 🐍 Python Projects – Shadovaine
+# 🐍 Shadovaine's Python Projects

 This repository documents my hands-on journey through learning Python, with a focus on scripting, automation, and cybersecurity.